codahale/lockstitch/design.md

 transcript after both encrypting and decrypting data.

-Second, despite not updating the protocol transcript with either the plaintext or ciphertext, the inclusion of the 256-bit tag ensures the protocol's transcript is dependent on both because AEGIS-128L is key committing (i.e. the probability of an attacker finding a different key, nonce, or plaintext which produces the same authentication tag is negligible).
+Second, despite not updating the protocol transcript with either the plaintext or ciphertext, the inclusion of the 256-bit tag ensures the protocol's transcript is dependent on both because AEGIS is key committing (i.e. the probability of an attacker finding a different key, nonce, or plaintext which produces the same authentication tag is negligible).

 > [!NOTE]
-> [AEGIS-128L by itself is not fully committing][Iso23], as tag collisions can be found if
+> [AEGIS by itself is not fully committing][Iso23], as tag collisions can be found if
 > authenticated data is attacker-controlled.
-Lockstitch does not pass authenticated data to
+Lockstitch does not pass authenticated data to AEGIS,
-> AEGIS-128L, however, mooting this type of attack.
+> however, mooting this type of attack.

 [Iso23]: https://eprint.iacr.org/2023/1495